 - Package your app for upload

 Installing ZCLI is a one-time task.
 Once installed, you can use ZCLI for all your Zendesk app projects.
-Follow the instructions in Installing and updating ZCLI in Using Zendesk Command Line (ZCLI).
+Follow the instructions in Installing and updating ZCLI.
+You also need to authenticate ZCLI with your Zendesk account.
+See Authentication in the ZCLI documentation.
 After you're done, return here to continue the tutorial.

-If you have already installed Zendesk CLI, make sure you are using the latest version.
+If you have already installed ZCLI, make sure you are using the latest version.

 Read the ZCLI apps section to get familiar with the commands used.
 However, don’t run the

 $ zcli apps:new command since the template includes all the starter files necessary to build the app.